-- The tax authority inspection and settlement took place for the period since inception till 2010. - Years from 2011 up to 30 June 2012, the tax authority inspection took place and the company objected the results in the due dates for the periods and internal committee approved to pay the due tax. - Years from 2013 up to June 2016, the company deduct tax dues from employee's salaries and under inspection by tax authority.
+- The tax authority inspection and settlement took place for the period since inception till 2010. - Years from 2011 up to 30 June 2012, the tax authority inspection took place and the company objected the results in the due dates for the periods and internal committee approved to pay the due tax. - Years from 2013 up to June 2017, the company deduct tax dues from employee's salaries, it was inspected from the tax authority and they required further analysis and documents and it was inspected and waiting to inspection results.